 Manukan Island is the most developed island with 20 units of chalets, clubhouse, restaurants and a diving centre.
 If you are staying here, you can enjoy other facilities such as squash, tennis courts, swimming pool and even a football field.

 If you are not keen to stay here, you can always take a day or half a day as a family outing to this island.
 Many visitors stay at the city and travel here for half a day's trip before going back in the afternoon.
 The higher end hotels include the Sutera Harbour Resort, The Magellan Sutera and The Pacific Sutera.
-Other hotels at the city include Gaya Centre Hotel and Hyatt Regency Kota Kinabalu.
+Other hotels at the city include Gaya Centre Hotel, Holiday Inn Express, Hilton and Hyatt Regency Kota Kinabalu.

-The budget hotel Tune Hotel is located further away from the city centre but is near the 1Borneo Shopping Mall.
+The budget hotel Tune Hotel is located further away from the city centre but is at the 1Borneo Shopping Mall.
 The 1Borneo Mall is the largest shopping mall in East Malaysia.

 Remember to bring along your snorkelling and diving gears.
 Otherwise, you can also rent them at the beach.